dotnet/runtime/src/coreclr/src/ToolBox/superpmi/readme.md

 testing for "clean-ness" again, and repeating.
 It should not be necessary, however.

+## Publishing the SuperPMI collection

+The files that should be published for consumption either by yourself or by a group are `final.mch` and `final.mch.mct` (the TOC).
+All other files described above are intermediate files in the collection process, and are not needed afterwards.

 # Playback

 Once you have a merged, de-duplicated MCH collection, you can play it back